-If you lean toward staying in homes rather than hotels, then head for this magnificent corner of the Lake District, between Ullswater and the Eden Valley.
-The mighty yet approachable Grade I listed pele tower (fortified house), was the family home of the Earl and Countess of Lonsdale, whose son, Charlie Lowther, converted it into a hotel in 2012 after making a success of The George and Dragon in Clifton (in 2019 he also acquired Askham’s village pub, The Queen’s Head).
-The romantic and quintessentially English 40-acre grounds are a joy; they include a cafe (open to the public, are a joy and include extensive kitchen gardens and fields of free-range chickens, goats and rare-breed pigs.
-There’s also an atmospheric Kitchen Garden Café and barn and medieval hall for private parties.
-A joy too is the house with its vast drawing room, panelled ‘French’ room, antiques, contemporary paintings, laid back luxury and 18 delightful and unusual bedrooms, plus a pool, hot tub and access to a nearby Health Barn.
-The icing on the cake: Allium Restaurant, where the sensational food of Richard Swale is dictated by the cycle of life in those gardens and fields.
+If you lean towards staying in homes rather than hotels, head for this magnificent corner of the Lake District, between Ullswater and the Eden Valley.
+Askham Hall’s mighty, yet approachable Grade I-listed ‘pele tower’ (fortified house), was formerly the family home of the Earl and Countess of Lonsdale, whose son, Charlie Lowther, converted it into a hotel in 2012 after making a success of The George and Dragon in Clifton (in 2019 he also acquired Askham’s village pub, The Queen’s Head).
+The romantic and quintessentially English 40-acre grounds are a joy; they include a cafe (open to the public), extensive kitchen gardens and fields of free-range chickens, goats and rare-breed pigs.
+A joy, too, is the house with its vast drawing room, panelled French room, antiques, contemporary paintings and 19 delightful bedrooms, plus a pool, hot tub and access to a nearby Health Barn.
+The icing on the cake?
+The Allium restaurant, where the sensational food of Richard Swale is dictated by the life cycle of those gardens and fields.
 No wonder it holds a Michelin star.